Alex Katz (baseball): Lexington Legends

+York Revolution

+On July 5, 2025, Katz signed with the York Revolution of the Atlantic League of Professional Baseball.
+In three appearances for York, he struggled to a 16.88 ERA with seven strikeouts across 2 2/3 innings pitched.
+Katz was released by the Revolution on July 12.

+Arabia Wolves

+In October 2025, Katz signed with the Arabia Wolves of Baseball United.

 Team Israel; World Baseball Classic and Olympics

 Katz was on the roster for Israel at the 2017 World Baseball Classic qualifier, but did not make an appearance during the tournament.
 Team Israel beat Pakistan, Great Britain, and Brazil, all of which were better ranked.

 Katz pitched for Team Israel at the 2017 World Baseball Classic, in March 2017.
 He pitched in 4 games, pitching 3.1 scoreless innings.

 In October 2018 he became a dual Israeli citizen, partly to help Israel’s baseball team make the 2020 Olympics.

 He pitched for the Israel national baseball team in two relief appearances at the 2020 Summer Olympics in Tokyo in the summer of 2021.

-He will play for Team Israel in the 2023 World Baseball Classic in Miami, starting March 11–15, 2023.
-He will be playing for Team Israel manager and former All-Star Ian Kinsler, and alongside All-Star outfielder Joc Pederson and pitcher Dean Kremer, among others.
+He played for Team Israel in the 2023 World Baseball Classic.
+He played for Team Israel manager and former All-Star Ian Kinsler, and alongside All-Star outfielder Joc Pederson and pitcher Dean Kremer, among others.

-Business venture

-Katz, who describes himself as "a big sneakerhead," started a company named Stadium Custom Kicks, which customizes baseball cleats.
-Among the company's clients are Aaron Judge, Robinson Cano, José Altuve, Byron Buxton, Robbie Ray and a few hundred major leaguers and minor leaguers; 450 of them in the major leagues.
-While two thirds of his custom projects are baseball cleats, football and golf are close behind.
+Katz pitched for Team Israel in the 2023 European Baseball Championship in September 2023 in the Czech Republic.

+Business venture; Stadium Custom Kicks